 While the Bermuda varieties typically sport a deep green color during the summer months, it can turn a ghastly shade of brown or gray during winter months.
 It is also difficult to grow in shady places like those around some large, mature trees.
 For many homeowners, Bermuda grass is also considered some of the most difficult to mow.

-Weed control is another important factor in maintaining a beautifully landscaped Bermuda lawn.
+Weed control is another crucial factor in maintaining a beautifully landscaped Bermuda lawn.
 The best way to manage weeds is to start with a healthy lawn.
 Proper mowing and watering are crucial.
 When fighting weeds, it is best to use a combination of chemical and mechanical means.
-You can spot treat problem areas with herbicides designed to eliminate specific varieties of weeds, then pull stragglers by hand.
-Using the services of a professional lawn-care company can help to treat your lawn for weeds throughout the growing season to keep it lush and weed-free throughout the growing season.
+You can spot-treat problem areas with herbicides designed to eliminate specific varieties of weeds, then pull stragglers by hand.
+Using the services of a professional lawn care company can help to treat your lawn for weeds throughout the growing season to keep it lush and weed-free throughout the growing season.